pococms/website/docs/technical-overview.md

 Keywords: "PocoCMS, PocoCMS summary, technical overview, how does PocoCMS work"
 ---

+## Installation

+PocoCMS is distribued as a single executable file.
+Upon startup, PocoCMS:

+* Queries the system to see where user application data is stored.
+* Checks to see if that directory contains a subdirectory named `pococms`
+* If no such directory can be found, it's created and populated by the "factory installed" `.poco` directory contained within the executable.
+* A new file called `.poco/INSTALLED` is created at that point.
+It's used as a heuristic and simply contains the time and date the directory was created.
+Sometimes it's hard to know if a `.poco` directory exists but is empty.
+Instead of trying to figure out what should be in a subdirectory under `.poco`, the INSTALLED file can be used to guess that `.poco` is probably not empty.
+* When a new PocoCMS project is created via `poco -new`, the factory `.poco` directory is copied from the PocoCMS user application data directory.

 # PocoCMS Technical Overview

 PocoCMS is a single executable file that reads a